phrawzty/check_http_json/README.md

 ### How are you implementing it ?

-I encourage you to add your implementation to the [wiki] - that way everybody can benefit !
+I encourage you to add your implementation to the [wiki] - that way everybody can benefit!

 ## Fin

 The script is licensed using the [Apache License], Version 2.0.

-Finally, I invite you to peruse the list of [contributors] - thank you, all !
+Finally, I invite you to peruse the list of [contributors]; thank you, all!

 GitHub pull requests welcome.